 Greenhouse gasses, like CO2, are no different.
 The design of the molecule, not how much of it there is in the atmosphere, is what gives it a much greater ability to retain heat than other gasses.
-Increase those levels, even by a small amount, and you’ll get warming.
+Increase those levels, even by a small amount, and you’ll get further warming.

 A pie chart measuring the percentage of volume of atmospheric gasses.

 Based on an article by John Cook at skepticalscience.com.

 Some Skeptics argue that human CO2 emissions are small compared to natural emissions, therefore human emissions are of no consequence.
 Humans emit 29 gigatonnes (Billion tonnes) of carbon dioxide every year.
 In contrast, land and vegetation emit 439 gigatonnes and the ocean emits 332 gigatonnes of carbon dioxide per year.
 It is obvious that 29 gigatonnes of human emissions are small compared to 771 gigatonnes of natural emissions.
 But is this the full picture?